blay/blay.se/edgeryders.markdown

         -   Process, outcome and continuity
         -   What participation is missing?

--   Overview of Youth Policy
+-   Overview of Youth Policy on Participation
     -   State of youth and participation
     -   Intention of Youth Policy
     -   The Idea of Participation